 Moreover in 2012, the UNDP reported that an early warning system installed by the authorities in the late 1990s, which became defunct through lack of maintenance, will be replaced by a more modern warning system for glacial floods from the lake.

 Native People Around Tsho Rolpa

 Mountains that can be seen along this road include, among others, Gauri Shankar (7,145 m) and Menlungtse (7,181 m).
 The path goes through the villages of Brahmin, Chhetri, Tamang and Sherpa and past Bigu Gompa, home to over 300 nuns.
-This region is primarily buddhist, as can be seen by mani stones fluttering in the breeze along the path and prayer flags.
+This region is primarily Buddhist, as can be seen by mani stones fluttering in the breeze along with the path and prayer flags.

 Routes And Roads

 The Tsho Rolpa Lake Trek starts from Dolakha, an 8-hour drive from Kathmandu, near Charikot.
-Through much of the trek, the path runs along the Tama Koshi River and also crosses Rolwaling River in the upper regions.
+Through much of the trek, the path runs along the Tama Koshi River and also crosses the Rolwaling River in the upper regions.
 Walking through the small settlements of the Rolwaling Valley, you will have a stunning view of Gaurishankar Himal (7134 m) during the trek.

-Tsho Rolpa Lake, the pinnacle of this trek, situated between tiny hills and nearby mountains that make the view look spectacular.
+Tsho Rolpa Lake, the pinnacle of this trek, is situated between tiny hills and nearby mountains that make the view look spectacular.
 The tranquil scenery around the lake always makes it worth the trek.
 Since the path takes you to the border side of Tibet, there’s a big influence of Buddhism in the region as well.